 If you are hoping to lose 15 lbs in a month without starving yourself, you will be disappointed with my warrior diet results.
-However, if you want to adopt a lifestyle that allows you to enjoy the foods you like and get off plan once in a while, you will love this!
+However, if you want to adopt a lifestyle that allows you to enjoy the foods you like, get off plan once in a while, and still lose a few pounds each month even if you have failed to lose weight before, you will love this!

 My warrior diet results took time.
-Six months in fact!
-And it’s because I regularly allowed to eat even though the four-hour window was closed.
-I also took weekends off sometimes.
+Six months to lose about 12 lbs in fact (I lost a total of 20 lbs during the one-year process).
+And it’s because I regularly allowed myself to eat even though the four-hour window was closed.
+I also took some weekends off.
 I wanted this journey to be sustainable and I tried to listen to my body as much as possible.

 Now, I am happy about the way I feel and the way I look.
 I want to share exactly how I did it with you so you can do it too!